The Lightstone Group

-The Lightstone Group is a privately held real estate investment company which owns and operates a diversified portfolio of multifamily, office, industrial, hotel, and retail properties.
-Lightstone has invested directly in individual real estate assets and in real estate operating companies.
-The company was founded by David Lichtenstein in 1988.
+The Lightstone Group is a privately held real estate investment company that owns and operates a portfolio of multifamily, office, industrial, hotel, life sciences, and retail properties.
+Founded by David Lichtenstein in 1988, the company has invested in both individual real estate assets and real estate operating companies.
+As of November 2024, Lightstone manages more than 200 properties with over $9 billion in assets under management.

-The company's portfolio of real estate properties spans 20 U.S. states, and includes more than 11,000 multifamily units and approximately 20 million square feet of commercial space in the office, industrial, hotel, and retail sectors.
-The company has more than 450 employees, and is headquartered in New York City with regional offices in New Jersey, Maryland, and Illinois.
-Beacon Management is a Lightstone subsidiary, which manages the company's residential apartment business.
+The company's portfolio of real estate properties spans more than 25 U.S. states, and includes approximately 25,000 multifamily units, over 15 million square feet of industrial, logistics, life sciences, and commercial properties.
+The company is an active developer and operator of Moxy Hotels in partnership with Marriott, with locations in New York City, Los Angeles, and Miami.

+The Lighstone Group has more than 570 employees, and is headquartered in New York City with regional offices in California, New Jersey, Maryland, Illinois, Michigan and North Carolina.
+Beacon Management is a subsidiary of Lightstone that manages the company’s residential properties.
 Baltimore, Maryland-based Paragon Outlets is an affiliate of Lightstone, and manages the company's retail portfolio.